jonshiach/graphics-notes/_sources/_pages/02_Basic_shapes.md

 The commands used here are explained below

-- `const vbo = gl.createBuffer();`: Creates a buffer object on the GPU.
+- `const vbo = gl.createBuffer();` -- Creates a buffer object on the GPU.

-- `gl.bindBuffer(gl.ARRAY_BUFFER, vbo);`: Binds our VBO to an array buffer so that WebGL knows where to send the data.
+- `gl.bindBuffer(gl.ARRAY_BUFFER, vbo);` -- Binds our VBO to an array buffer so that WebGL knows where to send the data.
 The word *bind* in graphics programming means to make it the currently active resource for a particular purpose so subsequent WebGL operations affect it.

-- `gl.bufferData(gl.ARRAY_BUFFER, vertices, gl.STATIC_DRAW);`: Copies the data from the `vertices` array into the VBO which is the currently bound buffer.
+- `gl.bufferData(gl.ARRAY_BUFFER, vertices, gl.STATIC_DRAW);` -- Copies the data from the `vertices` array into the VBO which is the currently bound buffer.
 The `gl.STATIC_DRAW` input is a performance hint to WebGL, here we are saying that that triangle vertices will not change.

 - `gl.bindBuffer(gl.ARRAY_BUFFER, null);` Here we unbind the current array buffer, so no subsequent commands will mistakenly affect it.